 What we can expect from you in the future?
 Are you going to release more under as Hannes Bieger?

-We really want to thank Hannes for answering in details to all our questions.
-You can check in details Hannes Bieger services here as well as his new EP coming out the 8th of March.
+We really want to thank Hannes for answering in detail to all our questions.
+You can check in detail Hannes Bieger’s services here as well as his new EP coming out the 8th of March.